corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add override of Civic: Philosopher King to ensure the effect tooltip is displayed
     * Remove references to the "ruler" leader class in the description - it no longer exists
     * Empires which begin the game with Civic: Philosopher King receive +2 levels to their initial ruler, regardless of leader class
+* 2.1.0 Adjust how leader levels are added for Civic: Philosopher King - leaders that are already owned allow for the selection of their traits (similar to Civic: Distinguished Admiralty)

 ## Source Code